-The practice of ensuring that all individuals are valued and respected for their contributions and are equally
+The practice of ensuring that all individuals are valued and respected for their contributions and are equally supported.

-Spirit+ People Strategy.
+committed to act alongside other Yukoners in implementing the policies outlined in Changing the Story to Upholding Dignity and Justice: Yukon's Missing and Murdered Indigenous Women, Girls, and Two-Spirit+ People Strategy.
 This is a report intended to end violence against all Indigenous people in the Yukon and increase economic independence of Indigenous women, girls, and Two-spirit+ people, while coordinating efforts between governments and increasing public awareness.
 By making these commitments, the City intends to help all residents foster new relationships, heal from the past, and move forward with shared understanding and respect.

-Part B Policy Direction
+Policy Direction